Create Latitude/Longitude Arrays for GeoTIFF Image

-So you can play along if you like, I have made a zipped GeoTIFF image available to you on my web page.
-Unzip the file and extract the GeoTIFF image to the same directory in which you will run the IDL code in this article.
+So you can play along if you like, I have made a GeoTIFF image available to you on my web page.
+Put the GeoTIFF image to the same directory in which you will run the IDL code in this article.

 To open the GeoTIFF file and read it into IDL, type these commands.

 filename = 'AF03sep15b.n16-VIg.tif' image = Read_Tiff(filename, GEOTIFF=geotag) image = Reverse(image, 2) s = Size(image, /DIMENSIONS)

 As described in the previous article, you can use the tie points and the scale factors in the GeoTIFF file to calculate the corners of the image.
 Remember, though, that these corner points are on the outside edge of the image.
 More typically, when you are create latitude and longitude arrays for each image pixel, you want to value at the center of each pixel.
 Thus, you will have to move the corner point half a pixel in U and V to make it represent the center of the corner pixel.
 Here is code that moves the origin from the upper left corner to the bottom left, to correspond with IDL's image origin.

 xscale = geotag.ModelPixelScaleTag yscale = geotag.ModelPixelScaleTag tp = geotag.ModelTiePointTag[3:4] xOrigin = tp yOrigin = tp - (yscale * s)

 Now, we have to add one-half pixel in both the U and V directions to center this point in the origin pixel.

 xOrigin = xOrigin + (xscale * 0.5) yOrigin = yOrigin + (yscale * 0.5)